gbeltrao/squidex-docs/01-getting-started/03-installation.md

 #### Login fails with 'Operation failed' message

 Please check the logs to see detailed error messages.
 Typically the login fails, because the `urls:baseUrl` setting has an invalid value.
-When you login, the Management UI tells the identity system where to redirect the user to.
+When you login, the management UI tells the identity system where to redirect the user to.
 The frontent (running on the client) knows the current url and might use `https://squidex.local/client-callback-popup.html`.
 THe identity system uses the `url:baseUrl` setting to calculate the allowed redirect urls (which is set to `http://localhost:5000` by default).
 When it has a wrong configuration, the identity system cannot verify the redirect url and rejects the login attempt.
 Therefore it is very important to ensure that the `urls:baseUrl` config has the right value.